NBISweden/aida-datahub-docs/docs/dsp/examples/gpu-iaas.md

 images are preconfigured to make transparent use of this proxy, as demonstrated in this next step.

-Here, we clone the Jupiter notebook GitHub repo and use apt and pip to install its dependencies in a Python virtual environment.
+Here, we clone the Jupiter notebook GitHub repository and use apt and pip to install its dependencies in a Python virtual environment.
 We do this inside a tmux virtual terminal so that work is kept persistent, so that running processes are not killed if connection is lost.